LIVE

 Adjudicated cases ordered by date observed.
 Each entry is cited; verdicts revise when the evidence revises.

-12 June 2026 · Washington, D.C. (release origin)
+29 June 2026 · U.S. House of Representatives, Rules Committee, Washington, D.C.

 Disclosure Tracker